Jasminewong92/Jiemin-Huang.github.io/index2.md

 ## Communicaltion Skills

--Cantonese: Native speaker
+- Cantonese: Native speaker

--Chinese:  Fluent in reading, writing and speaking
+- Chinese:  Fluent in reading, writing and speaking

--English: Fluent in reading, writing and speaking
+- English: Fluent in reading, writing and speaking

 ## References